tschinz/znotes/docs/index.md

 # Welcome to my (0,0,0)

-This webpage is a compilation of information that I aimed to learn at various points in time.
-It is a work in progress and may not yet meet high-quality standards.
-Through years of experience, I've discovered that creating summaries and cheat sheets about a topic is the most effective way to learn and assimilate knowledge.
+This webpage is a compilation of knowledge I’ve pursued and documented over the years.
+It is a living project — a work in progress that does not need perfection, but reflects my passion for learning and sharing insights.

+Through experience, I’ve discovered that crafting summaries and cheat sheets is the most effective way to master and retain new knowledge.
+This approach forms the foundation of this knowledge base.

-This collection originated on paper around 1999 and transitioned into a webpage format in 2004.
-It has undergone significant transformations, initially using Dokuwiki, then Sphinx, and now MKDocs.
+The journey began on paper in 1999 and transitioned to a webpage in 2004.
+Over the years, it has transformed alongside my learning process:

+- ZWiki was its first iteration, embodying simplicity and collaboration.
+- Znotes came next, focusing on personal, well-organized knowledge.
+- Now, as Zentauri, it symbolizes a constellation of interconnected insights — a map of learning inspired by the stars.

-Feel free to explore the content, if it proves beneficial to others, that's even better.
+Feel free to explore the content.
+If it proves helpful to others, that’s an added bonus.
+Thank you for visiting my evolving archive of understanding.

 ## :heart: Favorites